US, Israel, Saudi Arabia Will Be Destroyed If They Cross Iran's Redlines - IRGC Chief

 Earlier, Washington blamed Tehran for staging a number of attacks on commercial tankers in the Gulf of Oman and the Strait of Hormuz, while Iran vehemently denied its involvement.

-These developments, along with the downing of a US spy drone in the Strait of Hormuz further added to tensions that have been running high in the Persian Gulf since the Trump administration withdrew last year from the 2015 Iran nuclear deal, also known as the Joint Comprehensive Plan of Action (JCPOA).
+These developments, along with the downing of a US spy drone in the Strait of Hormuz further added to tensions that have been running high in the Persian Gulf since the Trump administration withdrew from the 2015 Iran nuclear deal, also known as the Joint Comprehensive Plan of Action (JCPOA), on 8 May, 2018.
+Exactly a year later, Tehran announced that it suspends some of its obligations under the JCPOA.

 All comments